 Get to know your car technology

 Heard the name but unsure of what it does, exactly?
 Here are commonly confusing car safety features that can actually work to save your life.
 Read on to find out how car technology can prove to be a useful investment.

 Electronic Stability Control

 Electronic Stability Control (ESC) uses a computer to help detect skids and steering mistakes.
 If you accidentally hydroplane or skid out of control, the car will brake to help you slow down in case a collision occurs, thereby reducing the severity of impact.

 Lane departure warning systems

 If you accidentally drift or swerve into another lane unexpectedly, a lane departure warning system will alert you, thereby reducing the risk of a side collision with the vehicle or motorcycle alongside of you.

 An anti-lock braking system avoids lock-up when emergency braking occurs.
 The brakes work to pump the car to a standstill instead of locking them into the brake pad or shoe, so you can maintain control of your vehicle.

 Rear parking sensors can safe a child’s life.
 Unfortunately, many cases of children who are run over while backing up make tragic headlines across San Diego and throughout our country.
 Using a rear parking sensor can help you park better, and prevent car damage, but most importantly, it can save a life.

 Unfortunately, even with the best technology, car accidents can still happen.
-If you have been injured in a car accident, call Pines Salomon Injury Lawyers at 1-858-551-2090 or submit your case online for a free legal review of your case.
+If you have been injured in a car accident, call Pines Salomon Injury Lawyers, APC. at 1-858-551-2090 or submit your case online for a free legal review of your case.
 There are no out-of-pocket costs to speak directly with our lawyers, so call today.